How To Write a Killer Product Vision

 - Unlike (primary competitive alternative), our product (statement of primary differentiation).

-Moore used this format for writing positioning statements, which we have found also works remarkably well as a product vision to guide Agile teams.
+Moore used this format for writing positioning statements, which we have found also works remarkably well as visions products may have to guide Agile teams.

 Here’s an example of a product vision that we wrote for the Microsoft Surface Pro: